-Modern consumer and wearable products require fingerprint and touch sensors, and there can be many more.
-So try to specify your sensors and relate them to the product’s features and functions as much as you can.
+Modern consumer and wearable devices require fingerprint and touch sensors.
+Hence, try to specify what your sensors should be and relate them to the product’s features as much as you can.

-Remember that each sensor technology has intrinsic limitations in terms of accuracy.
-So it is highly beneficial to specify whether the data acquired from any type of sensor should be highly accurate, precise, or rather be qualitative.
+Keep in mind that each sensor technology has inherent restrictions on accuracy.
+Determining whether the data obtained from any form of sensor should be highly exact, precise, or rather qualitative is therefore extremely beneficial.

 16. Processing capacity